-Table 4 Victoria Regional Transit System Financial Benchmarks 2003

-Canadian Transit System Comparison (operating cost per hour by cost category)
+Table 4Victoria Regional Transit System Financial Benchmarks 2003Canadian Transit System Comparison (operating cost per hour by cost category)

 As noted above in Table 4, the VRTS compares favourably in terms of administration, energy and maintenance costs.
 Direct operating costs, however, are unfavourable, reflecting the higher wages, benefits and work rule costs for this system.
-The performance, efficiency and cost containment initiatives outlined in the discussion of Goal 1, Service Delivery strategies (including 0% wage increases in the current year and Year 1 of this Plan) will ensure that costs for the VRTS will continue to improve.
+The performance, efficiency

+Canadian Urban Transit Association - 2003 Benchmarking Cost per Hour Comparison of Victoria to CUTA Group 2 and cost containment initiatives outlined in the discussion of Goal 1, Service Delivery strategies (including 0% wage increases in the current year and Year 1 of this Plan) will ensure that costs for the VRTS will continue to improve.
 This will mean that the operating cost per service hour for the VRTS will be brought in line with the average of the CUTA peer systems.

-Table 5

-Victoria Regional Transit System Performance Benchmarks 2003

-Canadian Transit System Comparison
+Victoria Regional Transit System Performance Benchmarks 2003 Canadian Transit System Comparison Conventional Service

-Conventional Service